Lionel-nmJV/Module-3-1/README.md

 Introduction
 This project contains sample data and instructions to set up a MongoDB database for a music catalog.
 It includes three collections: "Songs," "Artists," and "Popular Songs."
 The data provided in this project is entirely fictional and is meant to serve as a starting point for creating a music-related database in MongoDB.

+I make this database using  MongoDb Compass & Atlas for the cloud

 If you want to check the database collection you can use your MongoDB Compass and then copy the connection string below mongodb+srv://mycluster:<password>@cluster0.4bkzqig.mongodb.net/